 Your main duty in this role will be to ensure the safety of personnel and equipment on site.
-In terms of education, you require at least a high school diploma or the equivalent of GED.
+In terms of education, you require at least a high school diploma or the equivalent of a GED.

 Although most of the training takes place on the job, education from a one or two-year vocational or technical school will give you an edge for this position.
-We recommend you enroll for courses that will prepare you for a career in this field, including chemistry, communications, and mechanical equipment.
+We recommend you enroll in courses that will prepare you for a career in this field, including chemistry, communications, and mechanical equipment.

 Chemical Plant Operator